phoenixframework/phoenix/guides/real_time/channels.md

 ### Intercepting Outgoing Events

 We won't implement this for our application, but imagine our chat app allowed users to ignore messages about new users joining a room.
-We could implement that behavior like this where we explicitly tell Phoenix which outgoing event we want to intercept and then define a `handle_out/3` callback for those events.
+We could implement that behavior like this, where we explicitly tell Phoenix which outgoing event we want to intercept and then define a `handle_out/3` callback for those events.
 (Of course, this assumes that we have an `Accounts` context with an `ignoring_user?/2` function, and that we pass a user in via the `assigns` map).
 It is important to note that the `handle_out/3` callback will be called for every recipient of a message, so more expensive operations like hitting the database should be considered carefully before being included in `handle_out/3`.

 ```elixir
 intercept ["user_joined"]